ostis-ai/sc-machine/docs/CONTRIBUTING.md

 ### Pull Request Review

- - Reviewer should test code from PR if CI don't do it;
+ - Reviewer should test code from PR if CI doesn't do it;
  - Reviewer submit review as set of conversations;
  - Author make review fixes at `Review fixes` commits;
  - Author re-request review;